 It is also important to fulfill your duty at your best.
-For example if you are given a room to clean, you don’t clean it very well because no one is watching or you think what you get paid for it is very less.
-Other example can be when your employer asks you to do something at work you have 2 options: you can do what he asks, nothing more, nothing less.
+For example, if you are given a room to clean, you don’t clean it very well because no one is watching or you think what you get paid for it is very less.
+Another example can be when your employer asks you to do something at work you have 2 options: you can do what he asks, nothing more, nothing less.
 You could have done it better and more detailed but because your working day was almost over you quickly finished the work and went home.

 Ego is all the ideas you have about yourselves or others.
 It includes our likes, dislikes, desires, etc. With every action we do we tend to think about the consequences for ourselves; how does it affect ourselves, our image, etc. Karma Yoga is all about doing your duty without thinking about yourself.
 The main purpose of Karma Yoga is to control and eventually let go of your ego.

-It is essential that in practice of Karma yoga you do not involve your ego because only than you can do it without attachment and desire.
+It is essential that in practice of Karma yoga you do not involve your ego because only then you can do it without attachment and desire.
 Sometimes a person thinks he needs some ego in order to perform better and grow.
-But ego is like a cancer which always keep growing.
-It make us see what we want to see and stops us from the seeing the reality.
+But ego is like a cancer which always keeps growing.
+It makes us see what we want to see and stops us from seeing the reality.
 It controls our perception and understanding.

 Practicing Karma Yoga means doing your duty without attachment.
 Whether you like your duty or not, you still do it your best.
 You do your duty without any attachment for example if you are a teacher you don’t teach one student better than because you like him more.
-You always perform your duty without involvement of any kind of attachment to the process or result.
+You always perform your duty without any kind of attachment to the process or result.